li11315-osu/CSE5472-term-project/README.md

         - [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html), a simple, lightweight DNS server software designed for small networks
         - [BIND](https://www.isc.org/bind/), the most commonly used DNS server software in real-world systems

     - A one-line script to self-host a web server for which our DNS server resolves the domain name into the corresponding IP address.
-When btoh servers are running, any internet user can access our dummy website by looking up the domain name, representing arguably the most simple and common use case for DNS.
+When both servers are running, any internet user can access our dummy website by looking up the domain name, representing arguably the most simple and common use case for DNS.
 This is only included for illustrative purposes and to help verify that our DNS server works.

     - The countermeasures we implemented to prevent our attacks from disrupting the functionality of our servers.
 Each of these are described in detail later in this README.